Třesovice: Geography

 Třesovice is located about 10 km northwest of Hradec Králové.
 It lies in a flat agrictulral landscape of the East Elbe Table.
 The municipality is situated on the left bank of the Bystřice River.

 History

 The first written mention of Třesovice is from 1412, Popovice was first mentioned in 1398.
 Třesovice was probably founded in the 11th or 12th century.
 From the 13th century, it was owned by the Minorite monastery of St. George in Hradec Králové.
 After the monastery was destroyed during the Hussite Wars, Třesovice was acquired by Diviš Bořek of Miletínek, then it changed owners many times.
 The most notable owners of the village were the Schaffgotsch family, who held it from 1707 to 1788.
-In 1829, Třesovice was bought by the Harrach family and joined to the Sadová estate.
+In 1829, Třesovice was bought by the Harrach family and annexed to the Sadová estate.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

+Třesovice is poor in monuments.
+The only protected cultural monument is a Baroque sandstone statue of the Virgin Mary with Christ Child, dating from around 1700.

-The architectural monument of Popovice is an old wooden mill on the Bystřice river.
+An architectural monument of Popovice is an old wooden mill on the Bystřice river.
 Next to the mill stands a memorial oak whose age is estimated to be more than 600 years old.